Melinda Gates sees U.S. government donating COVID-19 vaccine doses soon

 “I think the U.S. government is looking at their supply of vaccine and deciding, okay how much should we do through COVAX, how much should we do bilaterally, so I think you’re going to start to see some movement there,” Gates said in an interview with the Financial Times broadcast on Tuesday.

-Her remarks were recorded before an announcement on Monday that she and her husband, Microsoft Corp (MSFT.O) co-founder Bill Gates would divorce after 27 years. read more
+Her remarks were recorded before an announcement on Monday that she and her husband, Microsoft Corp co-founder Bill Gates would divorce after 27 years.

 Our Standards: The Thomson Reuters Trust Principles.